-• The laundry process can reduce the flame retardancy of fabrics.
-To avoid such a result, the garment manufacturer's care instructions should be followed very carefully, wash and spin action and prevent completion of the cycle.
+- Do not wash fiberglass articles in your washer.
+Skin irritation could result from the remaining particles that may be picked up by clothing during subsequent washer use. - The laundry process can reduce the flame retardancy of fabrics, To avoid such a result, the garment manufacturer's care instructions should be followed very carefully. - Never climb on or stand on the washer top.